Society sparkle: Nancy Astor and Ann Fleming’s diamond jewellery makes a splash at auction

 ‘People will stare.
 Make it worth their while.’

 So said Harry Winston, the famed jeweller.
 Nancy Astor took the advice seriously.
-The viscountess, born in 1879, and the first woman to sit as an MP, was the proud owner of a turquoise and diamond tiara and the exceptionally rare Cartier piece will be going up for auction with Bonhams with a pre-sale estimate of £250,000-350,000.
-No-one said style didn’t come at a price; their London Jewels sale is set for June 5.
+The viscountess, born in 1879, and the first woman to sit as an MP, was the proud owner of a turquoise and diamond tiara and the exceptionally rare Cartier piece went up for auction with Bonhams on June 5 as part of their London Jewels sale.
+It sold for £889,400, significantly exceeding its estimated value of £250,000-£350,000.
+No-one said style didn’t come at a price.

 Nancy Astor's tiara